mujtaba1747/Externally-Randomized-Encryption-Service/README.md

 We aim to create an encryption algorithm that depends on randomness naturally found as a source of the key.
 We shall be doing this in two phases:
 ### Key generation:
 We shall be using one of the following methods to generate a binary sequence:
-#### Random sound analysis:
+#### White Noise Analysis:
-Random sounds are recorded, and frequency is divided into above and below a certain level, so as to assign binary values.
+Random sounds are recorded, and frequency is divided into those above and below a threshold frequency, so as to assign binary values.
 #### Position of Stones in Rice:
 A few stones are placed along with rice and shaken.
 The position of the stones are noted with respect to a grid
 #### Photograph database: